dl9pf/meta-codechecker/README.md

 Note:  The URL of the product to store the results for, in the format of 'http[s]://]host:port/Endpoint'. (default: localhost:8001/Default)

+Note: this was tested against the docker container docker pull codechecker/codechecker-web:6.13.0

 ### output location

 The output will be in: